nebulab/playbook/people-ops/international-compensation.html.md

 > which we believed to be a good starting point.

 We hire people in different regions and countries.
-Every market is different, and it can be challenging to be competitive and fair towards other team members in making an offer for the same role but in a different region.
+Every market is different, and it can be challenging to be competitive and fair in making an offer for the same role but in a different region.
 The best way to deal with that is by introducing a Location factor.

 ### Why we pay local salaries

-The key argumentations on why we value this policy as a critical success factor, both in hiring talented people and being fair and profitable as a company, are:
+The reasons why we value this policy as a critical success factor, both in hiring talented people and being fair and profitable as a company, are:

 - having a strict salary structure will bring low competitiveness in high salary regions – this mainly means that we can't hire people in that area;